Static-SC/Timer_QT_Designer_PyQT6/README.md

 ## Description
 1. Has a count up Segment time.
 2. Has a total Time.
-3. Open two windows, one with controls and one for display.
+3. It Opens two windows, one with controls and one for display.
 4. Tries to put the display window on a monitor 2, if not displays both on monitor 1

 ## Install